-The Dome of the church reaches a height of 111 meters and weights 66,000 tons.
+The Dome of the church reaches a height of 111 meters and weighs 66,000 tons.
 Eight solid carved arches support the colossal weight of the dome.
-On the top of the dome there is a lantern which weighs 850 tons.
-The church consists of three galleries namely the Whispering, Stone and the Golden Gallery.
-The Golden Gallery encircles the lantern’s base, from where you also exhibit the magnificent views of the city.
+On the top of the dome, there is a lantern which weighs 850 tons.
+The church consists of three galleries namely the Whispering, Stone and Golden Gallery.
+The Golden Gallery encircles the lantern’s base, from where you also exhibit magnificent views of the city.

-St. Paul’s Cathedral as an important rendezvous place for people and ideas, it also had the opportunity to exhibit the royal marriage of Prince Charles and Lady Diana Spencer here in 1981.
+St. Paul’s Cathedral is an important rendezvous place for people and ideas, it also had the opportunity to exhibit the royal marriage of Prince Charles and Lady Diana Spencer here in 1981.

-You can buy St Paul Cathedral Entrance tickets for as low as £18 per adult.
-Click here to buy the Entrance Ticket.
+You can buy St Paul Cathedral Entrance tickets for as low as $21.70 per adult.